 WideWide-spaced bristles.
 Generally, wooden brushes or shampoo brushes.

-Meet The HairBrushy Team
+Meet The HairBrushy Experts

 HairBrushy is an Amazon Associate therefore earns from qualifying purchases